-Table 12 shows total private industry, manufacturing establishments, available industrial buildings, total retail businesses and estimated self-employment for each county and the region.
+Table 12 shows total private industry, manufacturing establishments, available industrial buildings, and total retail businesses for each county and the region.
 As expected, Pitt County had the highest total private industry with 3,946.
 Total private industry in Beaufort County was 1,174, Martin County 437, Hertford County 437, and Bertie County 270.
 Total private industry in the region was 6,264.